databrickslabs/dlt-meta/demo/README.md

     - cloud_provider_name : aws or azure or gcp
     - db_version : Databricks Runtime Version
     - dbfs_path : Path on your Databricks workspace where demo will be copied for launching DLT-META Pipelines
-    - you can provide --profile=databricks_profile name in case you already have databricks cli otherwise command prompt will ask host and token
+    - you can provide `--profile=databricks_profile name` in case you already have databricks cli otherwise command prompt will ask host and token

-    6a.
+    - - 6a.
 Databricks Workspace URL:
         - Enter your workspace URL, with the format https://<instance-name>.cloud.databricks.com.
 To get your workspace URL, see Workspace instance names, URLs, and IDs.

-    6b.
+    - - 6b.
 Token:
         - In your Databricks workspace, click your Databricks username in the top bar, and then select User Settings from the drop down.

         - On the Access tokens tab, click Generate new token.